Sandesam: Plot

-As part of his retired life, Raghavan Nair decides to focus his attention on his agricultural activities and meets the new young agricultural officer Udayabhanu (Siddique) and with his wife's approval, wants their younger daughter Latika to marry him.
+As part of his retired life, Raghavan Nair decides to focus his attention on his agricultural activities and meets the new young agricultural officer Udayabhanu and with his wife's approval, wants their younger daughter Latika to marry him.
 But his elder sons oppose it for flimsy and petty reasons.
 Prakashan pulls some strings and gets him transferred immediately to a remote location in order to prevent the marriage, but Nair gets them married at the registrar's office.

 In the meantime, Aanandan and his wife Lata (Raghavan Nair's oldest daughter) demand partition of the property and their share of the inheritance which Raghavan Nair objects to.
 The last straw is when their mother falls ill and is hospitalized and none of her children, especially the two older sons, show up at the hospital.
 Raghavan upon seeing all of them milling around his house on returning from the hospital, loses his temper.
 He kicks out all his children and orders them to never enter his house again.
 But to his surprise, he finds both Prakashan and Prabhakaran at the gate, fully repenting after Achu informs him.
 He calls them in and they begin a new life.
 Some time later we see Prabhakaran who has started work as a lawyer and Prakashan going for a job interview as part of his efforts to change and gain employment.
 At the same time, it is also seen that Prasanthan, the school-going youngest son of Raghavan Nair, has decided to form a student political organisation to conduct a protest at his school.
 But both his brothers having learnt their lesson the hard way, scold him and break the flag and banners he made.
 The movie ends here with the message clearly being delivered.